paulilab/paulilab.github.io/_pages/home.md

 ### Our approach

 To address these questions, we are mainly using zebrafish embryos since they are a powerful model of vertebrate embryogenesis.
-We combine various experimental and computational approaches, ranging from genetics, molecular and cell biology, biochemistry and structural biology to live cell imaging, genomics and evolutionary approaches.
+We combine various approaches, ranging from genetics, molecular and cell biology, biochemistry and structural biology to live cell imaging, genomics and evolutionary analyses.

 [Learn more &hellip;]({{ site.baseurl }}/research/)